Blog ComparisonsWhat is Productboard and Who is it for? The 2026 Review

 Anyone can use Productboard to capture customer insights across the entire product lifecycle.
 However, these are the specific user groups that commonly purchase it:

-Product managers, marketers, and other product experts who want to collect and analyze user feedback, manage feature requests, build a product roadmap, and, in general, gather insights about how customers use their products.
+Product managers, marketers, and other product experts who want to collect and analyze user feedback, manage feature requests, build a product roadmap, and, in general, gather actionable insights about how customers use their products. - Startups

 Productboard offers features for growing companies that must determine which product features to build for maximum impact.
-Companies that need to quickly build new features, allocate resources, and manage user feedback at scale can significantly benefit from this tool.
+Companies that need to quickly build new features, allocate resources, and manage product feedback at scale can significantly benefit from this tool. - Enterprises

-Businesses with complex product portfolios that want to make customer-centric decisions across the entire organization can use Productboard to align many stakeholders in one platform.
+Businesses with complex product portfolios that want to make customer-centric decisions across the entire organization can use Productboard to align many stakeholders in one platform and create a data-backed product strategy. - Customer success teams

 Agile developers and product managers can use Productboard for sprint planning and maintaining an up-to-date product roadmap.